wilsonliaows/docs/formulas/number-formulas.md

 | 0.to_i      | 0      | Fixnum |

 ## to_f
 This function can be used on a number to retain its decimal values.
+When applied to an integer, it converts the data type from fixnum to float.

 ### Example
 | Example     | Result    | Type  |